 The PCC holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the PCC's investment balance has ranged between £31 and £43 million.
+In the past 12 months, the PCC's investment balance has ranged between £21 and £33 million.
+Due to the utilisation of reserves to fund the capital programme investment balances are expected to reduce in 2018/19.

-Both the CIPFA Code and the WG Guidance require The PCC to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
-The objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk receiving unsuitably low investment income.
+Objectives: Both the CIPFA Code and the WG Guidance require the Authority to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
+The Authority's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
+Where balances are expected to be invested for more than one year, the Authority will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.